SPANDigital/presidium/content/_key-concepts/04-roles/0-setting roles.md

 Various roles can be added to a site to allow readers to filter by a target audience.
-This is an optional feature that can be enabled by setting roles in your site config as in this example:
+This is an optional feature that can be enabled by setting roles in your site config:

 ```
 roles: